This post contains affiliate links. Please see our disclosure policy.

 They can also be stored in the fridge for up to 7 days, just allow them to come to room temperature before serving.

 These freeze well, although I recommend freezing the baked cookie bars prior to frosting and cutting.
-So bake and cool and place into a ziploc bag and freeze.
+So bake and cool and place into an airtight container and freeze.
 Thaw at room temperature before frosting and cutting into squares.

 Sourdough Sugar Cookie Bars - Pinterest Image